-Impact on consolidated financial statements - The Company is currently evaluating the impact of applying this guidance to its business systems that operate on cloud technology.
+Impact on consolidated financial statements - The Company is currently evaluating the impact of applying this guidance and believes that it has transactions that may fall under the scope.

 No other recently issued accounting pronouncements are expected to have a material impact on the Company's consolidated financial statements.